Hong Kong – Mid Levels Escalators

 Enter the brains trust at firm P&T, who after a long night partying and ingesting copious amounts of milk tea, come up with a revolutionary way of getting the affluent from their Mid-Level pads to their mahogany desks in Central.

-The longest covered outdoor series of escalators in the world will move the masses swiftly and relieve said congestion off the streets leaving them free for moving vans to transport their antique vases and velour couches.
+The longest covered outdoor series of escalators in the world will quickly become a landmark attraction and move the masses swiftly and relieve said congestion off the streets leaving them free for moving vans to transport their antique vases and velour couches.

 Commuters heading home on the Mid Level Escalators, Hong Kong Island.